akka/akka-projection/docs/src/main/paradox/grpc.md

 This example includes an application specific `ShoppingCartService`, which is unrelated to Akka Projections gRPC, but it illustrates how to combine the `EventProducer` service with other gRPC services.

+## Control access to the producer

+Authentication and authorization for the producer can be done by implementing a @apidoc[EventProducerInterceptor] and pass it to the `grpcServiceHandler` method during producer bootstrap.
+The interceptor is invoked with the stream id and gRPC request metadata for each incoming request and can return a suitable error through @apidoc[GrpcServiceException]

 ## Performance considerations

 ### Lower latency